 7/10/24 6:12 PM | Earthquake Preparation Earthquake sequence impacting Wellington - October 2024

 It's been an active start to month in the capital with earthquakes shaking things up in Wellington and surrounds.
 We've been able to provide dozens of buildings and response teams with data to put people at ease and guide the next step in the earthquake plan.
 We've received reports of some minor non-structural damage, and a few engineer callouts have been prompted.
-In contrast, one facilities manager was happy to share she had a relaxing Sunday morning cheese scone while Sentinel guided the team of exactly what had happened at their buildings, and exactly what the team needed to do!
-We love hearing our Sentinel service is reducing the uncertainty associated with earthquakes and aftershocks.
+In contrast, one facilities manager was happy to share she had a relaxing Sunday morning cheese scone while Sentinel guided the team of exactly what had happened at their buildings, and exactly what they needed to do!
+We love hearing our Sentinel service is reducing the uncertainty associated with earthquakes and aftershocks and empowering the response process with measured data.

 Drop, cover, hold - then check Sentinel

 When the shaking starts your first action is drop, cover, hold.
 If you are inside a tsunami evacuation zone, and the event is long and strong, get gone.
 These are the guidance of earthquake authorities in New Zealand and your best immediate response.
 Once the shaking stops, a subscription to Sentinel will guide decisions about what to do next.
-With pre-set building characteristics, we compare the measured shaking with building tolerances based on the New Zealand Building Code (New Building Standard - NBS), and deliver this to you within seconds of the event.
-Use this data to chose your next step - manage the response internally or seek professional advice.
+With pre-set building characteristics, we compare the measured shaking with building tolerances based on the New Zealand Building Code (New Building Standard - NBS) and deliver this to you within seconds of the event.
+Use this data to choose your next step - manage the response internally or seek professional advice.
+Always have the next steps in your response plan ready to go.

 Varied shaking in the capital